- Home

 As with many other types of investment, the hope is that your property will provide you with a regular monthly income, which could be used to supplement your retirement income, or any other sources of income you might have.

-There is also the prospect of capital growth – in other words, that your property will appreciate in value over the long term, so that you hopefully make a profit when you eventually come to sell it.
+There is also the prospect of capital growth – in other words, that your property might appreciate in value over the long term, so that you hopefully make a profit when you eventually come to sell it.

 This might all sound fairly straightforward, but there are a whole host of variables to take into account when buying and letting property.
 If you’re not careful or just get unlucky, you could end up making a loss, just as you could with any other kind of investment.